schierlm/BibleMultiConverter/README.md

 diffable text format; useful for diagnosing problems with Bible programs that use SQLite based formats or for importing MyBible.Zone bibles.

-The **ParatextConverter** tool can be used to remove tagged OT/NT/Deuterocanonical content from a USFM file.
+The **ParatextConverter** tool can be used to convert between USFM/USFX/USX formats without converting to BibleMultiConverter's internal format first, or to remove tagged OT/NT/Deuterocanonical content from such a file.
+It can also be used to convert to **ParatextDump** format (which is a diffable plain text dump of the internal Paratext structure and useful for comparing different Paratext formats).

 Planned formats
 ---------------